pmlopes/presentations/README.md

 <!-- .element class="stretch" --> ![multi-reactor-pattern](media/multi-reactor-pattern.png)

 Notes:
   Vert.x improves the event loop pattern by implementing the **multi event loop pattern**.
-Which means that there will be an
+Which means that there will be an event loop per CPU core on your system, maximizing the usage of the computing resources available.

 ---